 ADAM LICHTENHELD, PHD

 I received my Ph.D. in political science from the University of California, Berkeley.
-Previously, I was the Executive Director of the Immigration Policy Lab at Stanford University, Senior Researcher for Peace and Conflict at Mercy Corps, and a Postdoctoral Fellow and Lecturer at Yale University.
-I have also served as a consultant for UNHCR, the World Bank, the Danish Refugee Council, and USAID; reported for National Geographic in Jordan; and worked on USAID-funded stabilization and political transition programs in Afghanistan and Libya.
+Previously, I was Senior Researcher at Mercy Corps and a Postdoctoral Fellow and Lecturer at the MacMillan Center for International and Area Studies at Yale University.
+I have also worked as a consultant for UNHCR, the World Bank, the Danish Refugee Council, Refugees International, and USAID; reported for National Geographic in Jordan; and managed USAID-funded stabilization and political transition programs in Afghanistan, Libya, and Pakistan.

 You can contact me at lichtenheld (at) gmail (dot) com.